jatindersingh93/jatinder-singh-ecc-dssb-IS21-code-challenge-req101408/README.md

 MongoDB - V4 and up - installed locally or in Docker

 ## Local installation
-Make sure above Stack is avaiable on the machine
+Make sure above Stack is avaiable on the machine for local installation

 - update databse name, host, port in product/setting.py
 - Create local python enviornment using virtualenv